CEI is partnering with Colorado schools and districts to reimagine education accountability.

 Read CEI’s Series of EdPapers Focused on School Accountability

-On November 28th, we invite you to meet local school and district leaders, as well as national experts in the field, who are shifting the way they think about accountability.
-We’ll discuss the next phase of what we measure in schools, how we measure it, and innovative structures for school accountability that promote community engagement and continuous improvement.
+On November 28th, we gathered local school and district leaders, as well as national experts in the field, who are shifting the way they think about accountability.
+We discussed the next phase of what we measure in schools, how we measure it, and innovative structures for school accountability that promote community engagement and continuous improvement.